csd1100/learning/notes/react/components.md

   const element = <lower_snake_case /> // React.createElement('lower_snake_case', null); // where `lower_snake_case` is a string
   ```

-- We can have default values for components by making properties of `props` param
+- We can have default props for components.
+It can be done by making properties
-  have a default value and making their type definition include `undefined` using `?`
+ of `props` param have a default value similar to default arg to function.
   e.g.

   ```jsx